sporksmith/walking-onions-wip/specs/01-intro.md

 directory grows linearly with number of relays, and it is downloaded a number of times that grows linearly with the number of clients.
-Additionally, low-bandwidth clients and bootstrapping clients spend a disproportionate amount of their bandwidth bootstrapping and loading directory information.
+Additionally, low-bandwidth clients and bootstrapping clients spend a disproportionate amount of their bandwidth loading directory information.

 With these drawbacks, why does Tor still require clients to download a directory?
-It does so in order to prevent attacks that clients would be exposed to if they let somebody else choose their paths through the network, or if each client chose its paths from a different subset of relays.
+It does so in order to prevent attacks that would be possible if clients let somebody else choose their paths through the network, or if each client chose its paths from a different subset of relays.